Living in Wellington

 Always have something to do

-Whether you’re in search of active adventures, cultural experiences, special events, great cafés, fun activities, good shopping, a memorable night out, or just something free—Wellington’s got you covered every day of the week.
+Whether you’re in search of active adventures, cultural experiences, festivals and events, world-class cafés, unique shopping, a memorable night out, or just something free—Wellington’s got you covered every day of the week.
 Discover Wellington.

 National organisations and research links

-Wellington is home to many national organisations, all of which have strong and well-established teaching and research links to Victoria University of Wellington.
+Wellington is home to many national organisations, all of which have strong and well-established teaching and research links to the University.

 Wellington also has the highest concentration of science organisations in the country, including many Crown Research Institutes.